VA Nebraska-Western Iowa Health Care System

 Inverted Research Handout

 Residents have limited staffing requirements in our outpatient dispensing pharmacy.
-Residents are required to work every other Wednesday 8am to noon and 4:30 to 6:30pm and Saturdays 8am to noon alternating every other month with one Saturday or Two Saturdays.
-Residents have office time for projects every other Wednesday noon to 4:30pm.
+Residents are required to work every other Wednesday 4:30 to 6:30pm and two Fridays per month 8am to 4:30pm.
+The Lincoln VA is not open on weekends.

 Residency Certificate Minimum Requirements: